 Sonoran Palo Verde, Palo Brea

-Tough, trouble-free desert trees valued for floral display, shade, colorful bark.
-Clusters of small, bright yellow flowers nearly hide the spiny branches in spring.
-Lightly filtered shade is cast by intricate canopy of twigs rather than by tiny leaves, which are divided into tiny leaflets and quickly drop in drought or cold.
-Prune only to enhance form, removing crossing, wayward, or too low branches; hold off on pruning when temperatures rise above 100°F (38°C).
+Tough, trouble-free desert trees valued for floral display, shade, and colorful bark.
+Clusters of small, bright yellow flowers nearly hide the spiny branches.
+Lightly filtered shade is cast by an intricate canopy of twigs rather than by the leaves, which are divided into tiny leaflets and quickly drop in drought or cold.
+Prune only to enhance the form, removing crossing, wayward, or too-low branches; hold off on pruning when temperatures rise above 100°F (38°C).
 Flowering branches are attractive in arrangements.Parkinsonia praecox

 Native Sonoran Desert to South America.
 Moderate growth to 20 ft. tall and wide.
 Umbrella form; lime g...

 Evergreen tree.
 Native to Africa.
 Slow grower to 20–30 ft. tall and 20–35 ft. wide.
 Open, ...